 As applicable, please address the following areas as they may relate to your knowledge of the applicant: Research Potential and Preparedness (e.g., short & long-term goals, alignment of goals with the Department and potential advisor, experience with independent research and scientific communication, relevant skills, teaching & mentoring, innovation & creativity, planning & organization, teamwork); Persistence & Commitment (e.g., leadership/community involvement, perseverance, independent learning including non-traditional formats, formation and use of a support network); Individuality (appraisal of strengths & weaknesses; personal and professional ethics).

 This is like a resume but is more specifically geared toward academic preparedness.
 There are many styles of CVs.
 You might find this guide helpful in preparing yours.

 Your application will not be evaluated until we have received each component.
 Please check in with your letter writers to ensure they submit their letters on time.
 Fee waivers may be available under certain circumstances.
-Please ask your potential faculty advisor to contact the Graduate Program Coordinator if you require a fee waiver.
+If you require a fee waiver, please send an email to firstname.lastname@example.org with a brief justification (1-2 sentences) for the request and the name of the potential faculty advisor to whom you are applying to work with.

 Step 3.
 Visit us!